plabradorjr/surgi_app_rails/README.md

 # Installation
 After checking out the repo, run `bundle install` to install dependencies.

-To view app on your local host, run `rails db:migrate` next `rails db:seed` then `rails s` and head to the specified port.
+To view app on your local host

+run `rails db:migrate`

+next `rails db:seed`

+then `rails s` and head to the specified port.

 ## Specs: